waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 30:** North of Cherrygrove.
 Mr. Pokemon at (17,5).

 ## Immediate Plan
-1. Talk to Youngster at (6, 30) for directions.
+1. Battle Youngster at (2, 28).
-2. Head North on the left side of Route 30 towards Violet City.
+2. Battle Youngster at (5, 26).
-3. Battle Youngster at (5, 26).
+3. Head North on the left side of Route 30 towards Violet City.

 ## Route 30 Navigation
 - **Crossover Point:** The path between Left and Right sides is OPEN at y=30 (Tiles 6-15 are FLOOR).
 No need to backtrack to Cherrygrove.